Why Is Driving While Intoxicated illegal?

 What Is Considered Driving While Intoxicated?

-Driving while intoxicated comes in multiple forms.
-This occurs when a person is under the influence of alcohol or drugs (recreational drugs or pharmaceuticals) that impair motor function.
+Driving while intoxicated occurs when a person is under alcohol impairment or drugs (recreational, pharmaceuticals, or illegal drugs) that impair motor function.

 Penalties across the United States for DUIs or DWIs are pretty steep.
 Since drunk driving accounts for one death every 50 minutes each day, it makes sense while legislation trends are moving towards increased penalties for drunk drivers.
 If you’ve been arrested for a DWI in Missouri, the penalties you face may look similar to those listed below.
 However, each case varies based on the circumstances surrounding the case and the individual.